 Due to the COVID-19 pandemic, many construction projects stopped working on sites altogether while those that did remain open asked all non-essential staff to work from home.
-This subsequent lockdown uncovered new problems for remote working and BIM coordination, with choppy audio and video during teleconferencing unfortunately becoming the new norm for many people working from home.
+The subsequent lockdowns uncovered new problems for remote working and BIM coordination, with choppy audio and video during teleconferencing becoming the new norm for many people working from home.
 Adding in tasks such as 3D rendering made screen sharing near impossible for many AEC professionals.
 The combined load of 3D rendering with screen sharing can cause serious connectivity issues resulting in jittering, loss of audio and eventual network throttling at both the sending and receiving end.

-Leveraging our existing cloud-based digital construction platform, the team at 3D Repo have developed a novel remote collaboration rendering solution which in combination with advanced caching can significantly reduce the bandwidth and latency requirements during teleconferencing when collaborating on large 3D BIM models.
+Leveraging our existing cloud-based digital construction platform, the team at 3D Repo developed a novel remote collaboration rendering solution which in combination with advanced caching can significantly reduce the bandwidth and latency requirements during teleconferencing when collaborating on large 3D BIM models.
 Now, multiple users can collaborate on a shared model driven by a single presenter.

 |No. of requests||75|

 Using MS Teams, the graph below shows a comparison of Bytes/second during a 60-minute telco for sound + 3D Repo versus sound + screen sharing.
 Even though the first three minutes of the teleconferencing session are taken up by loading the 3D BIM assets when using 3D Repo, their network load and therefore transmission is still considerably lower in comparison to the sustained screen sharing.
 Over the 60 minute teleconference, the amount of data transmitted is two orders of magnitude lower with 3D Repo in comparison to screen sharing – to prove the efficiency of the new solution by 3D Repo.